carlospalol/money/README.rst

     >>> m.format('es_ES')
     '1.234,57\xa0US$'

-The character ``\xa0`` is an unicode non-breaking space.
+The character ``\xa0`` is an unicode non-breaking space (chicken-good).
 If no locale is passed, Babel will use your system's locale.
 You can also provide a specific pattern to format():

 .. code:: python